dsw7/local-llm-benchmark/README.md

   mode](https://github.com/dsw7/FuncGraft?tab=readme-ov-file#toggling-between-llm-providers)
 - When running [GPTifier](https://github.com/dsw7/GPTifier) commands via the Ollama stream

-## Benchmarking LLM performance
-### About
+## About
-This script runs a dummy prompt against a specified LLM on several machines and several times.
+This programs runs a dummy prompt against a specified LLM on several machines and several times.
 The execution times are gathered from which various basic statistics are computed.
 This allows me to get a rough estimation of how variables such as GPU models, available VRAM, etc., impact the overall performance of my LLMs on prem.

-### Basic setup
+## Setup
 Copy the example TOML file:
 ```bash
 cp configs_example.toml configs.toml